FAQ From A for Accessibility to W for Wi-Fi – we answer the most frequently asked questions about the Elbphilharmonie and the Laeiszhalle.

 Valid for Elbphilharmonie and Laeiszhalle (Promoter: HamburgMusik), NDR, Symphoniker Hamburg, Ensemble Resonanz and Friends of Chamber Music subscriptions only:

 Yes, the right to attend the subscribed concerts can also be transferred to third parties.
 Discounted subscriptions can only be transferred to persons with a corresponding entitlement.
-The same resale prohibitions apply for the transfer of a subscription card or individual tickets for subscription events as for regular admission tickets.
+The same resale prohibitions apply for the transfer of a subscription pass or individual tickets for subscription events as for regular admission tickets.

 If you wish to cancel your subscription, please use this form: